-The Board of Trustees may extend temporary rowing privileges to non-members on a special case basis.
+The Adult Director may extend temporary rowing privileges to non-members on a special case basis.
 This is primarily envisioned for experienced rowers visiting from out of town.
-If the guest will be making heavy use of GDRA equipment, then compensation may be required in the same manner that it is required of composite crew rowers.
+If the guest will be making heavy use of GDRA equipment, then compensation may be required.
 Special guests must sign in the GDRA Sign Out Log and they must sign a USRowing Waiver Form prior to their first row.